nbms12/Observebility--ELK/README.md

 # Observebility--ELK

-AIM : Design and setup Elastic search for Continous Monitoring Java application logs
+AIM : Design and setup Elastic search for Continous Monitoring for Java application logs

 Desc: I have Developed  basic  Java application using Maven and configured structured logging with Logback. post  then setted up the Elastic Stack (Elasticsearch, Kibana, and Filebeat) to collect, store, and visualize logs efficiently.
 At the end  have a fully functional logging setup that helps in centralized log management, making it easier to analyze and troubleshoot issues.